 Adare Co Limerick

-Established in 1792, the Murphy family’s large hotel in ‘Ireland’s prettiest village’ has retained the comfortable ambience of a country inn – albeit a very luxurious one.
-An unrivalled reputation for the quality and value of short breaks offered, and a dedication to giving personal service, make the Dunraven Arms an outstanding example of contemporary Irish hospitality.
-The delightfully old-fashioned Maigue Restaurant showcases the best of local produce and is set up as smartly for the excellent breakfast as it is for dinner.
-While prices vary according to the season and day of the week, special offers range from their famous €99 room rate (available at certain times; some deals include a 3-course meal as well as that terrific breakfast) to various options including activities or longer stays – the 2-night B&B with dinner starts at about €109pps, for example, and, is well worth travelling for.
+Established in 1792, the Murphy family’s large hotel in ‘Ireland’s prettiest village’ has retained something of the comfortable ambience of a country inn – albeit a very luxurious one.
+An unrivalled reputation for the quality and value of short breaks offered, and a dedication to giving personal service, make the Dunraven Arms an outstanding example of contemporary Irish hospitality and it has been the recipient of several of our GCG awards, including Hotel of the Year and Irish Breakfast awards.
+The delightfully old-fashioned Maigue Restaurant showcases the best of local produce and is set up as smartly for their excellent breakfast as it is for dinner.
+While prices vary according to the season and day of the week, special offers range from their famously keen room rate (available at certain times) and some deals include a 3-course meal as well as that terrific breakfast.
+A popular Sunday Piano Package is offered intermittently too, and their offers are always well worth travelling for.

 Lakeside Hotel & Leisure Centre